akazachk/pha/README.md

         python ${PHA_DIR}/scripts/python_scripts/get_table.py 1 full

-## Environment variables ##

-These variables should be defined for the environment or locally.

-1. Define (the Cgl variables will need to be adjusted based on your setup)

-        export PHA_DIR="path to pha directory"
-        export PHA_DEBUG="${PHA_DIR}/Debug/PHA"
-        export PHA_RELEASE="${PHA_DIR}/Release/PHA"
-        export COIN_OR_DIR="${PHA_DIR}/coin-or"
-        export CGL_VERSION="Cgl-0.59"
-        export CGL_DEBUG="${COIN_OR_DIR}/${CGL_VERSION}/buildg"
-        export CGL_RELEASE="${COIN_OR_DIR}/${CGL_VERSION}/build"
-        export PYTHONPATH="${PYTHONPATH}:${PHA_DIR}/scripts/python_scripts:${PHA_DIR}/scripts/python_scripts/lib64/python:${PHA_DIR}/scripts/python_scripts/lib/python"

-2. BLAS, LAPACK: On Mac, you simply need to have the Accelerate framework (invoked by `-framework Accelerate`).
-On Linux, define (depending on your environment)

-        export ENV_LAPACK_LIB="/usr/lib64"
-        export ENV_LAPACK_LIB_NAME="liblapack.so.3"
-        export ENV_BLAS_LIB="/usr/lib64"
-        export ENV_BLAS_LIB_NAME="libblas.so.3"

 ## Notes ##

+Please contact me if there are any questions, as this is research code that has not been tested extensively.
+I can help with installation or explaining the code.
+There also remains quite a bit of "dead" code, which has not been removed typically because it proved useful for debugging or testing but in the end, or because I never got around to removing it.

-The underlying solver used is OsiClp through COIN-OR.
-We treat slacks differently than does Clp: we assume all slacks/excess variablesare nonnegative, whereas Osi is enforcing that all slacks have a +1 coefficient (so rows in equality form become ax+s, where s is nonpositive for >= rows, nonnegative for <= rows, and = 0 for = rows).
-We instead have ax + s = b for ax <= b rows and ax - e = b for ax >= b rows, i.e., we add excess variables.
-Then in the nonbasic space, the LP opt is the origin, and only cuts with right-hand side 1 cut it off.
+The underlying solver used is `OsiClp` through COIN-OR.
+We treat slacks differently than does `Clp`: we assume all slacks/excess variables are nonnegative, whereas `Osi` is enforcing that all slacks have a +1 coefficient (so rows in equality form become `ax+s`, where `s` is nonpositive for >= rows, nonnegative for <= rows, and = 0 for = rows).
+We instead have `ax + s = b` for `ax <= b` rows and `ax - e = b` for `ax >= b` rows, i.e., we add excess variables.
+Then in the nonbasic space, the LP optimum is the origin, and only cuts with right-hand side 1 cut it off.

-For example, consider any row ax >= b.
-Suppose the slack, s, in that row is basic.
-Thus, the tableau becomes s = b' - a'x (where b' and a' are obtained by multiplying by the basis inverse).
-We want to replace e = -s.
-Since the coefficient on e should ultimately by +1 in the final tableau, we need to multiply (-e) = b' - a'x by -1 to get e = -b' + a'x.
-The rays are thus just a' in that row, not -a' as they are for the <= rows.
+For example, consider any row `ax >= b`.
+Suppose the slack, `s`, in that row is basic.
+Thus, the tableau becomes `s = b' - a'x` (where `b'` and `a'` are obtained by multiplying by the basis inverse).
+We want to replace `e = -s`.
+Since the coefficient on `e` should ultimately by +1 in the final tableau, we need to multiply `(-e) = b' - a'x` by -1 to get `e = -b' + a'x`.
+The rays are thus just `a'` in that row, not `-a'` as they are for the <= rows.

 Similarly, we need to complement nonbasic slacks from >= rows.
 This is treated as we would treat any nonbasic variables at their upper-bound in the basis: negate the rays.

-We also remark that the results should all be reproducible insofar as the point-ray collections that are generated.
-However, the cuts themselves may vary.
-This can depend on your architecture, the version of Clp being used, and shared resources.
+We also remark that the results should all be reproducible insofar as the point-ray collections that are generated, unless a different starting LP basis is selected (e.g., if a different version of `Clp` or a different LP solver is used).
+However, the cuts themselves may vary regardless.
+This can depend on your architecture, the version of `Clp` being used, and shared resources.
 As one example, there is a time limit imposed on the PRLP of five seconds.
 If this is encountered more frequently under your setup, you may see fewer cuts from the same collection.
-In addition, as we are solving Clp iteratively, there is some dependence on the previous iteration's solution.
+In addition, as we are solving `Clp` iteratively, there is some dependence on the previous iteration's solution.
 So one timeout can cause a ripple effect on subsequent optimal solutions (either causing more timeouts, or the choosing of different optimal bases, corresponding to different cuts).

 Lastly, in our experience, the instance `mod008` is particularly sensitive to the time limit we set and the speed of the review machine.